BikeFitLLC/FootFitCalculator/README.md

 # BikeFit-WedgeCalculator-Android

 ### Project Vision Statement:

-	is a mobile application
+	FOR  Highend Bikers,
+	WHO  Want better foot/pedal alignment,
+	THE  Wedge Calculator,
+	IS A mobile application,
+	THAT performs a personal wedge calculation.

+	UNLIKE Going to a bikefitter,
+	IT     Can be done anytime

 ### Project information (tech stack):